whataboutpets/minimal-mistakes/_posts/rabbits/2018-04-04-can-rabbits-eat-blueberries.md

 ---
 title: "Can Rabbits Eat Blueberries?"
 permalink: /:categories/can-rabbits-eat-blueberries.html
 excerpt: "Wondering whether your pet rabbit can eat blueberries?
-What if they are forzen or dried?
+What if they are frozen or dried?
 Find out if blueberries are healthy for your bunny and learn some tips on how to feed them."
 date: 2018-04-04
 last_modified_at: 2018-04-04
 header: